 |Proof of Health Insurance Coverage and Costs||Recent statement showing the amount of the health insurance premiums and documents which evidence the types and amounts of coverage such as Medicare, Part D and Supplemental Insurance.|

 |Family Trust Documents||List of the items and assets in the trust and beneficiaries.|

 |Proof of Life Insurance Assignment||If relevant and lists beneficiaries|

 |Durable Power of Attorney||If a POA exists and letter of incompetency if POA is springing|

 |Funeral Trust Document||If relevant and lists beneficiaries|

 Step 4 – Identify your appropriate Medicaid office

-Although Medicaid is a joint federal and state program, in most states the responsibility for application review lies with each specific county.
-Connecticut is a notable exception as it has a statewide office.
-Illinois has regional offices and Indiana delegates partial responsibility for document gathering to its Area Agencies on Aging.
+Although Medicaid is a joint federal and state program, in most states, the responsibility for application review lies with each specific county.
+Connecticut is a notable exception, as all long-term services and supports applications go through one of four designated application centers.
+Illinois has regional offices, and Indiana delegates partial responsibility for document gathering to its Area Agencies on Aging.
 The Medicaid.gov national site maintains an updated list of links to state, county and regional Medicaid offices.
 Click here to find your local Medicaid office.

 Step 5 – Complete the Medicaid application